JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/architecture.md

 4. Only after backup (or if no grid exists), the renderer proceeds to download the new grid.
 5. Status messages are shown for each step, improving transparency and UX.

+**File Purposes (Phase 12 additions):**
+- `main.js`: Now includes an IPC handler (`replace-hero-grid`) that saves the downloaded grid JSON as `hero_grid_config.json` in the config folder.
+This handler takes the config path and JSON data, writes the file, and returns success or error.
+- `index.html`: The renderer now calls `replace-hero-grid` after a successful download, passing the config path and JSON.
+The UI displays a status message for success or failure of the update step.

+**Phase 12 Flow:**
+1. After backup and download, the renderer calls `replace-hero-grid` via IPC, passing the config path and downloaded JSON.
+2. The main process writes the JSON to `hero_grid_config.json` in the config folder.
+3. The renderer displays a success or error message in the status area, informing the user of the result.

+**File Purposes (Phase 13 additions):**
+- `main.js`: Now includes logic to send Windows notifications using Electron's Notification API for download, backup, and replace steps.
+A helper (`maybeNotify`) checks if notifications are enabled in user-settings.json and shows them if so.
+IPC handlers allow the renderer to get/set this setting.
+- `index.html`: Adds a checkbox to the UI to enable/disable Windows notifications.
+The checkbox state is loaded from the main process on startup and persisted via IPC.
+When enabled, users receive native Windows notifications for relevant events in addition to status area messages.
+- `user-settings.json`: Now includes an `enableWindowsNotifications` boolean flag to persist the user's preference for Windows notifications.

+**Phase 13 Flow:**
+1. User toggles the "Enable Windows notifications" checkbox in the UI.
+2. The renderer calls an IPC handler to update the setting in user-settings.json.
+3. On download, backup, or replace events, the main process checks the setting and shows a Windows notification if enabled.
+4. Status area notifications in the UI are always shown, regardless of the Windows notification setting.

 ---